 Here are some details about how it all works:

-- The miners’ collective computing power is used to ensure the accuracy of the ever-growing ledger.
-Bitcoin is inextricably tied to the blockchain; each new bitcoin is recorded on it, as is each subsequent transaction with all existing coins.
+The miners’ collective computing power is used to ensure the accuracy of the ever-growing ledger.
+Bitcoin is inextricably tied to the blockchain; each new BTC is recorded on it, as is each subsequent transaction with all existing coins.

-- At the beginning, a bitcoin was technically worthless.
+At the beginning, a BTF was technically worthless.
 As of the end of 2019, it was trading at around $7,500.
 As bitcoin’s value has risen, its easy divisibility (the ability to buy a small fraction of one bitcoin) has become a key attribute.
-One bitcoin is currently divisible to eight decimal places (100 millionths of one bitcoin); the bitcoin community refers to the smallest unit as a ‘Satoshi.’
+One BTC is currently divisible to eight decimal places (100 millionths of one BTC); the bitcoin community refers to the smallest unit as a ‘Satoshi.’

-- Nakamoto set the network up so that the number of bitcoin will never exceed 21 million, ensuring scarcity.
+Nakamoto set the network up so that the number of BTC will never exceed 21 million, ensuring scarcity.
 There are currently around 3 million bitcoin still available to be mined, which will happen more and more slowly.
 The last blocks will theoretically be mined in 2140.